rajasushanth/Topic-service/README.md

 # Topic Service

-Topic service is a REST API providing service to Topic web - a UI module by encapsulating business and persistence logic.
+Topic service is a REST API providing service to Topic web - an UI module by encapsulating business and persistence logic.
 It utilizes access tokens (JWT) to authenticate the consumers of this API without storing the state of them making it 100% RESTful architecture.

 ## Getting Started